Caitlin & Guillermo

 The hotel's positioning in wine country meant easy access to tastings, tours, and the kind of Portuguese landscape that photographs beautifully at any time of day.

-Patricia curated an entire weekend experience.
-She arranged Friday's wine tasting and venue tour for arriving guests, coordinated the welcome dinner, and organized stargazing under Alentejo's clear skies.
-She recommended and booked every wedding vendor — photographer, officiant (a friend of the couple), florist, musicians for live music instead of a DJ, and caterers for both reception and Friday dinner.
+Together with Patrícia, our couple curated an entire weekend experience.
+Friday's wine tasting and venue tour for arriving guests, a welcome dinner, and stargazing under Alentejo's clear skies.
+Patrícia recommended and booked every wedding vendor - photographer, florist, musicians for live music instead of a DJ, and all the little elements that shape a wedding day.

 A vineyard ceremony featuring Alentejo’s golden hour

-At three in the afternoon on September 13th, forty guests gathered among the vines for Caitlin and Guillermo's outdoor ceremony.
-The vineyard setting provided everything they needed — natural beauty requiring minimal decoration, comfortable shade from afternoon sun, and that authentic Portuguese wine country atmosphere they'd specifically chosen Alentejo to experience.
+At three in the afternoon on September 13th, forty guests gathered among the olive groves for Caitlin and Guillermo's outdoor ceremony.

-Having a friend officiate added personal meaning that hired officiants rarely achieve.
+Having a friend officiate added personal meaning.
 The ceremony reflected their relationship and values rather than conforming to traditional or legal templates.
-September's reliable weather meant no backup indoor location was necessary — clear skies and comfortable temperatures allowed everyone to relax completely into the moment.
+September's reliable weather meant no backup indoor location was necessary - clear skies and comfortable temperatures allowed everyone to relax completely into the moment.

 The timing built toward their sunset photos later.
-By starting the ceremony at three, they had time for cocktails by the pool and the beginning of dinner before breaking away at seven-fifteen for portraits in that magical light right before sunset at seven forty-eight.
+By starting the ceremony at three, they had time for cocktails by the pool and the beginning of dinner before breaking away at seven-fifteen for portraits in that magical light right before sunset.

 Bride and groom gather on the terrace with their guests during sunset for a wedding photoshoot